Andy Yosinoff's Cheer & Dance Camps

 • no full-ups, half-ups limited to two-legged prep level or below

-• no release transitions in vertical stunts/pyramids (except those involved in cradles or cradle positions)
+• no release-style transitions in vertical stunts/pyramids above prep level, and these require constant contact with a base/spotter (except those involved in cradles or Swedish Falls/cradle positions)

 • advanced/elite tumbling limited to 25% of team (any number may perform rolls, cartwheels, round-offs and walkovers)